KDitsa/XGBoost-Calorie-Predictor/README.md

 # XGBoost-Calorie-Predictor
 ## 📘 Overview
-This project implements a machine learning-based calorie prediction system that estimates calorie expenditure based on user input data.
-The system uses an XGBoost regression model trained on a Kaggle dataset, serialized with Pickle, and wrapped in a Streamlit web app for interactive, real-time predictions.
+XGBoost-Calorie-Predictor is a **machine learning project** developed in *August 2024* that **estimates calorie expenditure** based on user input data.
+Leveraging an **XGBoost regression model** trained on a **Kaggle dataset**, the system features end-to-end functionality from data processing and model training to serialization and deployment within an **interactive Streamlit web application** for real-time predictions.

-Developed in August 2024, this project demonstrates an end-to-end ML pipeline including training, serialization, and a web-based UI for inference.

 ## 🎯 Motivation
 Accurate calorie prediction is essential for fitness tracking, diet planning, and health monitoring.
 This project demonstrates a practical pipeline for training, saving, and deploying a calorie prediction model, making calorie estimation accessible and user-friendly through a web interface.

-## Features
+## 💡 Features
-- Predicts calories burnt from user input
+- 🔥 Predicts calories burnt from user input
-- Model trained using **XGBoost Regressor**
+- 🚀 Model trained using **XGBoost Regressor**
-- Root Mean Squared Error (RMSE): **4.26**
+- 🎯 Root Mean Squared Error (RMSE): **4.26**
-- **Streamlit UI** for interactive predictions
+- ⚡ **Streamlit UI** for interactive predictions
-- Pickle used for saving and loading the trained model
+- 💾 Pickle used for saving and loading the trained model

 ## ⚙️ Getting Started